Updated May ‘26

 Oh, a few other things …

-• I offer one-on-one coaching!
-Need help developing an idea or sharpening one you already have?
-Or want to talk about careers and building your freelance business?
-Just want an edit on a story you’re working on?
+I offer one-on-one coaching!
+Is your story falling apart and you need a second set of eyes on it?
+Want a seasoned perspective on a pitch you’re kicking around?
+Interested in talking about careers and/or building your freelance business?
+Maybe just want an edit on a story draft?
 I’ve got you covered!
-Click here to book a one-on-one coaching session to talk about pitch reviews, story development, editing, and anything else you might need help with.
+Click below to book a one-on-one coaching session to talk about pitches, story ideas and development, editing, careers, or anything else you might need help with!
+(Paid subscribers get 33% off any one-on-one session.)